gem/oq-engine/doc/adv-manual/common-mistakes.rst

 rupture_mesh_spacing:
   Fault sources are computed by converting the geometry of the fault into a mesh of points; the `rupture_mesh_spacing` is the parameter determining the size of the mesh.
-Again, the computation time is quadratic with the inverse mesh spacing.
+The computation time is quadratic with the inverse mesh spacing.
 Using a `rupture_mesh_spacing=2` instead of `rupture_mesh_spacing=5` will make your calculation up to 6.25 times slower.